 - The Politics of Hospital Provision in Early Twentieth-Century Britain

 - Studies for the Society for the Social History of Medicine 1-10

-David Cantor is Deputy Director of the Office of History, National Institutes of Health, Bethesda, Maryland.
+David Cantor is a Historian at the Office of History, National Institutes of Health, Bethesda, Maryland.
 His scholarly work focuses on history of medicine in the twentieth-century, most recently the histories of cancer, stress and medical film.
 His publications include Reinventing Hippocrates (ed) (2002), Cancer in the Twentieth Century (ed) (2008) and Meat, Medicine, and Human Health in the Twentieth Century (co-edited with Christian Bonah and Matthias Dörries) (Pickering & Chatto, 2010).

-Keir Waddington is Head of History and Welsh History at the Cardiff School of History and Archaeology, Cardiff University.
+Keir Waddington is Director of Research at the Cardiff School of History, Archaeology and Religion, Cardiff University.
 A specialist in the social history of medicine, Keir's research interests focus on nineteenth- and twentieth-century Britain, including public health, medicine and charity, Victorian hospitals, medical education, the history of nursing, and the twentieth-century history of Bethlem (Bedlam).
 Recent publications include The Bovine Scourge: Meat, Tuberculosis and Public Health, 1850–1914 (2006) and An Introduction to the Social History of Medicine: Europe since 1500 (2012).

 We invite submissions from established scholars and first-time authors alike.
 Prospective authors should send a detailed proposal with a rationale, chapter outlines and at least two sample chapters alongside a brief author's biography and an anticipated submission date.

 For detailed information on submitting a proposal, please click here.